citp/privacy-policy-historical/l/lo/loc/localytics.com.md

 ### Contacts

 If you have any comments, concerns or questions about this Privacy Policy, please call us at us at +1.617.418.4422 or send us an email at privacy@localytics.com or contact our home office at:

 **Localytics**
-101 Arch St Fl 8
+2 Center Plaza 3rd Floor
 Boston, MA 02110 USA

-Last Updated on May 12, 2015.
+Last Updated on March 29, 2016.